jostylr/role-dnd-hybrid/src/rules.md

 Rituals also allow for joint casting, allowing skill levels to be combined as in general skill sharing.

+Rituals can also be used for spells that a character does not know.

 ### Magic Defence as Saves